MeltwaterArchive/storyplayer/v2/modules/iterators/index.md

 ## Why Do We Need Iterators?

 In Storyplayer v1, it was very difficult to run the same story against multiple test environments.
-Our stories ended up with a hard-coded list of hostnames, and fragile `case` statements where the story acted differently depending on the test environment in use.
+Our stories ended up with a hard-coded list of hostnames, and fragile `switch` statements where the story acted differently depending on the test environment in use.
 These stories proved difficult to maintain and extend - exactly the opposite of what we set out to achieve.

 To fix this, Storyplayer v2 introduced several important changes:

 * test environments are no longer created by stories
-* hosts in test environments have IDs and roles, not hostnames
+* hosts in test environments have IDs as their primary key, and roles for discovery purposes
 * stories now use a host's role to perform actions

 _Iterators_ are how a story searches for hosts by the host's assigned role.